asaif332/myauth/README.md

 How to setup ?

-1. Copy the myauth folder in the third party folder.
+1. Copy the myauth folder in the third party folder of your application.

 2. Autoload the package and library in autoload.php <br>